 - Businesses that fail to comply with the regulations risk fines of up to £5,000 for each offence.
 Serious or repeated breaches could result in criminal prosecution.

 10.2 Consumer Credit Act.

-- Consumers who sign a credit agreement have the right to a seven-day cooling-off period.
+- Consumers who sign a credit agreement have the right to a fourteen-day cooling-off period.

 - Consumers can settle the credit agreement at any time.